Skip to main content

 To read more about tuc and generative ai, see this blog posting:

-Working with tuc in nushell · Kiils
+Working with tuc in Nushell · Kiils

 And more generally about tuc as a data structure, please see: